STIXProject/stixproject.github.io/documentation/utilities/index.md

 * Package them as a gem
 * Include the gem in your Gemfile (if using bundler) or install it manually

 We would be glad to link to a Ruby project providing bindings.
-Please contact us [stix@mitre.org](mailto:stix@mitre.org).
+Please contact us at <{{ site.contact_email }}.